Monsplasty – How to Get Rid of Your Fat Upper Pubic Area (FUPA) or Bulging Mons

 Upper pubic fat is the stubborn fat that collects in your pelvic and groin areas right below your bikini line.
-This area is called the mons pubis (also mons veneris or pubic mound), and when it becomes too fat it starts to bulge out leading to an unappealing look when you’re wearing revealing clothes.
+The medical term for this area is the mons pubis (also mons veneris or pubic mound).
+When it becomes too fat it starts to bulge out leading to an unappealing look when you’re wearing revealing clothes.

-The belly pooch is not only a cosmetic concern and for many women it can be a cause of medical problems as well.
+The belly pooch is not only a cosmetic concern, for many women it can cause medical problems as well.
 The excess fat and tissue shelf in the lower abdomen can cause the skin underneath to become irritated, inflamed, and can even lead to ulcers.
-Moreover, the pubic area in women who have FUPA usually becomes sweaty and hard to clean, and it’s not uncommon for women with a fat upper pelvic area to complain about bad odors arising from their private area.
+Moreover, the pubic area in women who have FUPA usually becomes sweaty and hard to clean.
+It’s not uncommon for women with a fat upper pelvic area to complain about bad odors arising from their private area.
 Many women (and men) also complain that the abnormal protruding tissue shelf is causing them back pain due to its weight and effect on their posture.

 What causes FUPA?